sel4devkit/sel4devkit-manual/src/src/activity/microkit_case_study_application/build.md

 ## Preparing to Run

 A successful build will result in an executable file called `sel4_image` in the `example/<platform>/security_demo/example-build` subdirectory.
-This file should be made available to the preferred loading mechanism, such as TFTP, as per [Execution on Target Platform](execution_on_target_platform.md).
+This file should be made available to the preferred loading mechanism, such as TFTP, as per [Bootloader](../../first_boot/bootloader.md).

 Running the `security_demo` application requires the following: